Ms Mumtaz Begum

 Mr Engida Yisma Derbie

 Engida Yisma Derbie, received his undergraduate degree from Madda Walabu University and his Master of Science degree from Addis Ababa University in Ethiopia.
 He worked for the School of Allied Health Sciences at Addis Ababa University in Ethiopia and prior to joining Addis Ababa University, he worked at Samara University (Ethiopia) as a lecturer.
-Engida is currently a PhD student at The University of Adelaide, where he is supervised by Professor Ben Mol, Professor John Lynch and Associate Professor Lisa Smithers.
+Engida is currently a PhD student at The University of Adelaide, where he is being supervised by Professor Ben Mol, Professor John Lynch and Associate Professor Lisa Smithers.
 Engida's research aims to investigate the impact of obstetrical interventions during delivery on children’s later health and neurodevelopment.